ucn-triumf/polarization-foils-bl05-202107/notes/analysis_log.md

  - Added overview.C (to compare 3 direct data)

   ## 2021-08-31  AH

  - Added Draw2D_av_back.C to find background contribution
  - Added Pol_Power_30nm_scan_fit.C
  - Added Pol_Power_50nm_scan_fit.C
  - Added Pol_Power_90nm_scan_fit.C

+  ## 2021-09-08  TH
+  - Exported individual root files from the scan 20210717002421.
+This is a scan without SF.
+This seems to have been stopped manually during cycle at index=9.
+The current applied at each cycle was checked from the log in 202107013_Polarizer/scan.txt (around L.4759).
+It actually looks it was stopped during I=0.47A (corresponding to index=10)->??.
+For now to be on conservative side, I exported data up to index=8.
+  - The corresponding magnetic field was calculated and placed as magnetic_20210717030252.csv.